simonmichael/hledger/hledger/hledger.m4.md

    if you see it, you should adjust your matchers.
 This might become an error in future.

 You can also prefix a matcher with `!` (and optional space) to negate it.
-Eg `! whole foods`, `! %3 whole foods`, `!%description whole foods` will match if "whole foods" is not present.
+Eg `! whole foods`, `! %3 whole foods`, `!%description whole foods` will match if "whole foods" is NOT present.
 *Added in 1.32.*

 The pattern is, as usual in hledger, a POSIX extended regular expression